AndrewVos/box/README.md

 Manage your machine configuration in a simple bash DSL.

-WARNING: This is very much a work in progress.
-It will be fairly stable but be warned, things may change.

 Contributions or bug reports will be very much appreciated!

 Take a look at my personal dev machine setup [here](https://github.com/AndrewVos/box-vos).